 - No EQ presets

-97’s can also survive a dive into the water, with one of the highest IP ratings protecting them from liquid damage.
+97’s can also survive a dive into the water, with the highest IP rating protecting them from liquid damage.

-Ergonomic housing fits comfortably in your ears, with specially designed ear tips for deeper insertion.
-That also ensures better passive isolation, blocking most of the annoying loud noises.
+Ergonomic earbuds fit comfortably in your ears, with specially designed ear tips for deeper insertion.
+That also ensures better passive isolation, blocking most of the annoying external noise.

-Another excellent battery performer, with a total of 100 hours, so you don’t have to reach for a charger for weeks.
+The best battery life performer, with a total of 100 hours, so you don’t have to reach for a charger for weeks.

 - Punchy, energetic sound